mediastream/PlatformSDKiOS/README.md

 ### Example
-After doing this, you can [Donwload a Sample](files/sample.zip) or you can start with this basic code example of usage:
+After doing this, you can [Donwload a Sample](files/sample.zip) remember to change the pod version to the latest update before doing pod install, also you can start with this basic code example of usage:

 ```swift
 import UIKit